askomics/flaskomics/docs/query.md

 !!! info
      Linking entity A (after filtering on parameter A1) to entity B (filtering on parameter B1) in the interface create the following query : *List all entities A who match parameter A1 , AND are linked to any entity B matching parameter B1*

+### Explicit relations

+Explicit relations between entities (defined by the "@" symbol in CSV files, and the "Parents" / "Derives_from" relations from GFF files) will appears between related entities.
+The label will be the name of the relation.
+If the relation is a *symetric* relation, it will appear twice between entities.

+### FALDO relations

+All *FALDO* entities will be linked by an implicit *Included_in* relation.